A single copy of this article may be reprinted for personal, noncommercial use only.

 - Speak clearly.
 Introduce yourself.
 Speak in a clear, straightforward manner.

 - Show respect.
 Avoid secondary baby talk and diminutive phrases, such as "good girl."
-Don't assume that your loved one can't understand you, and don't talk about your loved one as though he or she weren't there.
+Don't assume that your loved one can't understand you, and don't talk about your loved one as if he or she weren't there.

 - Avoid distractions.
 Communication may be difficult — if not impossible — against a background of competing sights and sounds.

 - Use visual cues.
 Sometimes gestures or other visual cues promote better understanding than words alone.
-Rather than simply asking if your loved one needs to use the bathroom, for example, take him or her to the toilet and point to it.
+Rather than simply asking if your loved one needs to use the toilet, for example, take him or her to the toilet and point to it.

 - Don't argue.
 Your loved one's reasoning and judgment will decline over time.
 To spare anger and agitation, don't argue with your loved one.